jd28/rollnw/issues/memory-safety-hardening.md

 collection of a still-referenced object (fails without the re-scan).
 Full analysis is in the commit message.

-### P0.3 — MDL binary parser: unbounded offsets and counts
+### P0.3 — MDL binary parser: unbounded offsets and counts — FIXED
 `lib/nw/model/MdlBinaryParser.cpp` (systemic).
 Reachable from any model file via `Mdl::Mdl` (`Mdl.cpp:377`, dispatched on `bytes[0] == 0`).
 Representative
 sites: